Care & Treatment

 - Topical medications, including creams, gels, or ointments that may contain an NSAID, or substances such as menthol or capsaicin (an extract of hot peppers).

 - Anti-immune system medications such as DMARDs (disease modifying anti-rheumatic drugs).
-Examples are methotrexate, leflunomide (Arava), sulfasalazine (Azulfidine), and minocycline.
-If you are prescribed methotrexate, ask your healthcare provider whether you should also take folic acid supplements daily.
+Examples are methotrexate, leflunomide (Arava®), sulfasalazine (Azulfidine®), and minocycline.
+If you are prescribed methotrexate, ask your healthcare provider about taking folic acid supplements daily.

 - Corticosteroids (such as prednisone and cortisone) reduce swelling and suppress the immune system.
 They may be taken orally or injected into the affected area.
 Side effects of long-term use include infections, ligament weakness, and bone loss.